sriramrokkam/k8s-training/docker/solutions/Solution_exercise_3.md

 # Solution to Exercise 3 - Ports and Volumes

-In this exercise, you will run an _nginx_ webserver in a container and server a custom website to the outside world.
+In this exercise, you will run a _nginx_ webserver in a container and serve a custom website to the outside world.

 ## Step 0: forward NGINX' port

-If you have already deleted it, you download it (or any other) from the trainins registry using `docker pull`.
+If you have already deleted it, download the `nginx:mainline` image (or any other tag) again from the trainings registry using `docker pull`.

-Start a new container in detachted mode and export the portd of the _nginx_ webserver to semi-randoms port that is chosen by Docker.
+Start a new container in detached mode and export the port of the _nginx_ webserver to a semi-random port that is chosen by Docker.

 ```bash
 $ docker run -d -P <image name / ID>